Sebastian-Brunetti/TileMatcher/README.md

 # TileMatcher
-"Tile Matcher" is a sample project developed in Game Maker Studio 2.
+"Tile Matcher" is a sample project developed on Game Maker Studio 2.